ukyzky/eurorack/README.md

 2. Lock the rhythm by setting "deja vu knob" to 50%(12 o'clock) with deja vu enabled.
 3. (NEW FUNCTION) Save the rhythm
   - 3a. long-press "T rate switch".
   - 3b. then LEDs run animation. (and detouch from the switch.)
-(It represents currently in "alternative setting edit" mode.)
+(It represents currently in "alternative settings" mode.)
   - 3c. then press "T deja vu switch".
   - 3d. then "T rate LED" becomes fast-blink in a short moment and stop blink.
-(It represents saving is executed and "alternative setting edit" mode exited.)
+(It represents saving is executed and "alternative settings" mode exited.)
 4. Explore another random rhythm by changing "deja vu knob" or switching deja vu enabled-disabled.
 5. Lock the rhythm by setting "deja vu knob" to 50% with deja vu enabled.
 6. (NEW FUNCTION) Load the previous rhythm
   - 6a. long-press "T rate switch".
   - 6b. then LEDs run animation. (and detouch from the switch.)
-(It represents currently in "alternative setting edit" mode.)
+(It represents currently in "alternative settings" mode.)
   - 6c. then press "X deja vu switch".
   - 6d. then "T rate LED" becomes fast-blink in a short moment and stop blink.
-(It represents loading is executed and "alternative setting edit" mode exited.)
+(It represents loading is executed and "alternative settings" mode exited.)

-## Activate Markov algorithm of T mode
+## Activate Markov algorithm of t mode

-We can select "Markov algorithm" of T mode.
+We can select "Markov algorithm" of t mode.

-The T mode setting is saved to non volatile memory.
+The t mode setting is saved to non volatile memory.

 Play scenario is:

-1. (NEW FUNCTION) Set Markov algorithm of T mode
+1. (NEW FUNCTION) Set Markov algorithm of t mode

-  - 1a. **hold "T mode switch"**
+  - 1a. **hold "t mode switch"**
   - 1b. press "T rate switch"
-  - T mode becomes Markov algorithm.
-During Markov algorithm mode, T mode LED blinks faster with red color.
+  - t mode becomes Markov algorithm.
+During Markov algorithm mode, t mode LED blinks faster with red color.

-2. Unset Markov algorithm of T mode
+2. Unset Markov algorithm of t mode

-  - 2a. press or long-press "T mode switch".
+  - 2a. press or long-press "t mode switch".
-  - T mode becomes normal "drum algorithm" or "three state algorithm".
+  - t mode becomes normal "drum algorithm" or "three state algorithm".

 ## Notes

+### Enter "alternative settings" mode

+In the normal mode,

+- long-press "T rate switch".

+  (In alternative settings mode, t deja vu LED, x deja vu LED and X external processing mode LED are animating.)

-### Exit/Cancel "alternative setting edit"
+### Exit/Cancel "alternative settings" mode

-After long-press "T rate switch" (LED is blinking), for exiting/canceling "alternative setting edit", press "x external input button".
+- press "X external processing mode button".

-### Save timing of alternative mode setting
+### Save timing of alternative settings

-Saving alternative mode setting (X external clock input mode, T jitter cv input mode, X spread cv input mode, T rate cv input mode) to non volatile memory will be done automatically when exiting/canceling alternative setting edit mode.
+Saving alternative settings (X external clock input mode, T jitter cv input mode, X spread cv input mode, T rate cv input mode) to non volatile memory will be done automatically when exiting/canceling alternative settings mode.

 ### Resetting operation for returning all alternative settings value to default value

+  In alternative settings mode,

-  - 1a. long-press "T rate switch".
+  - long-press "X external processing mode button".

-  - 1b. then LEDs run animation. (and detouch from the switch.)
-(It represents currently in "alternative setting edit" mode.)
-  - 1c. long-press "x external input button". then "T rate LED" becomes fast-blink in a short moment and stop blink.
+  Then "T rate LED" becomes fast-blink in a short moment and stop blink.
 (It represents "alternative setting edit" mode exited.)
-  - all alternative settings value returns to default value.
+Then all alternative settings values return to default value.

 =======